alxtrnr/bongo-twisty/content/blog/postbox_toppers.md

       alt = "Hand-knitted commemorative display featuring miniature figures of Royal Guards in red uniforms and black bearskin hats positioned behind a knitted memorial stone.
 The stone is adorned with bright red poppies and sits on a crocheted base decorated with red, white, and blue flowers.
 The scene is photographed at dawn or dusk against a stone wall backdrop with countryside visible in the distance."
       >}}

+  {{< glightbox-figure-global
+      src = "20251122_tankerton.jpg"
+      title = "Autumn Harvest, Tankerton"
+      alt = "An autumnal post box topper displayed on a large circular bright orange crocheted platform.
+The centerpiece features a tower of textured knitted pumpkins in various sizes - pink with blue speckles, olive green, and coral - with decorative stems.
+Scattered around the base are smaller crocheted elements including miniature pumpkins, brown acorns, colorful mushrooms (red and brown), green oak leaves, and small knitted figures.
+The display is positioned in front of a blue-painted storefront with large windows, creating a festive seasonal scene"
+      >}}

 </div>